knutcode/projects-overview/README.md

 ## Overview
-Listing the most notable projects and assignments not included in my portfolio")
+Listing the most notable projects and assignments not included in my portfolio

 &nbsp;